 EM: FDA recently published final regulations for changes to the nutrition facts panel for foods being sold in the United States.
-While most companies have until July 26, 2018 to come into compliance, anyone wanting to sell in the US should start now to make the changes.
+The compliance date has been extended to January 1, 2020 for companies that have $10 million or more in annual food sales and January 1, 2021 for companies that have less than $10 million in annual food sales.
 Companies will need to gather information on the ingredients they are using in their foods in regards to the amounts and types of non-digestible carbohydrates and sugars.
 Under the new regulations, only the non-digestible carbohydrates that meet the new FDA definition of dietary fiber will be allowed to be declared as dietary fiber.
 Companies also need to declare the amount of added sugar in any foods they are selling in the US.
 Analytical methods cannot distinguish between non-digestible carbohydrates that do and do not meet FDA’s new definition and also cannot distinguish between naturally occurring and added sugars, companies will need to track this information by knowing the amounts of the nutrients in the ingredients they use.
 Since the suppliers of your ingredients may not be familiar with this new requirement for the US, it is important that you start asking for this new information.

 Identify PCQI and complete FSPCA training